L’emergenza sanitaria in corso e la conseguente adozione delle misure per il distanziamento sociale,...

 Rules for the use of TOLC by students – 2020

 The Test On Line CISIA (from now on referred to as TOLC) is an instrument that guides students and evaluates their knowledge.
 It is required to access courses taught in Italian Universities and is used to select students both for restricted and unrestricted university courses.
 These tests are promoted and managed by the Interdisciplinary Consortium for Access Integrated Systems (Consorzio Interuniversitario Sistemi Integrati per l’Accesso, from now on referred to as CISIA).

 TOLCs are individual tests usually different for each student consisting of a number of questions selected automatically and randomly from the CISIA TOLC database with a software owned, developed and managed by CISIA.

-There are eight different types of TOLCs for different scientific disciplinary area: TOLC-I, TOLC-E, TOLC-F, TOLC-B, TOLC-S, English TOLC-I, English TOLC-E and TOLC-SU, of different composition and duration.
+There are different types of TOLCs for different scientific disciplinary areas: TOLC-I, TOLC-E, TOLC-F, TOLC-B, TOLC-S, TOLC-SU, TOLC-AV, English TOLC-I, English TOLC-E and English TOLC-F of different composition and duration.

 For each TOLC question there are five possible answers one of which only is correct.